OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 document.body.insertBefore(panel, document.body.firstChild);
 ~~~

-> NOTE: There are many ways to make the license check more robust, such as checking it on every web service call and caching this on the server side to avoid excessive calls to the licensing server, however this is just a lab so we wanted to keep it simple.
+> 📃 **NOTE:** There are many ways to make the license check more robust, such as checking it on every web service call and caching this on the server side to avoid excessive calls to the licensing server.
+However this is just a lab so we wanted to keep it simple.

 ## Exercise 5: Run the application

+Now that all the pieces are in place, it's time to run the application you've set up.

-### Step 1: Run the app in Teams without a license
+### Step 1: Run Teams without a license

+In this initial step, you'll run the application without a user license to see how the application behaves.

-Ensure your NW Trader Orders application is running with the new code you just added.
+1. Ensure your NW Trader Orders application is running with the new code you just added.

-Return to your application in Microsoft Teams; refresh the tab or browser if necessary.
+2. Return to your application in Microsoft Teams.
+3. Refresh the tab or browser if necessary.
    The UI will begin to render, and then it will detect the license failure and display an error page.

 ![Run application](../../assets/08-201-RunApp-1.png)

->NOTE: The sample application checks the license in JavaScript, which is convenient for this lab but it would be easy for someone to bypass the license check.
+> 📃 **NOTE:** The sample application checks the license in JavaScript, which is convenient for this lab but it would be easy for someone to bypass the license check.
 In a real application you'd probably check the license on all accesses to your application web site.

 ### Step 2: "Purchase" a subscription and set licensing policy

-Teams Store are also listed in the Microsoft App Source portal; users can purchase you app in either location.
-For this lab you will use an App Source simulator which you installed earlier in this lab, but users can purchase apps directly from the Teams user interface when they're listed in the Teams app store.
+The **Teams Store** is also listed in the **Microsoft **AppSource** portal**.
+Users can purchase your app in either location.
+For this lab you will use an **AppSource** simulator which you installed earlier in this lab.
+Just know that Teams users can purchase apps directly from the user interface when they're listed in the Teams app store.

-Browse to https://(resourceMockWebSiteName).azurewebsites.net where (resourceMockWebSiteName) is the name you chose in Exercise 1 Step 3.
-This should display the App Source simulator.
+1. Browse to https://(resourceMockWebSiteName).azurewebsites.net where (resourceMockWebSiteName) is the name you chose earlier in this lab.
+This should display the **AppSource** simulator.

-> NOTE: The App Source simulator's background color is green to make it easy to see when you are redirected to your app's landing page, which has a blue background.
+> 📃**NOTE:** The **AppSource** simulator's background color is green to make it easy to see when you are redirected to your app's landing page, which has a blue background.

-Click the "Purchase" button to purchase a subscription to the Northwind Orders Application.
+2. Click the **Purchase** button to purchase a subscription to the Northwind Orders application.

 ![Run application](../../assets/08-202-RunApp-2.png)

-> NOTE: The App Source simulator has a mock offer name, "Contoso Apps", rather than showing the "Northwind Orders" app.
-This is just a constant defined in the monetization project's SaasOfferMockData/Offers.cs file.
-The real App Source web page will show the application name and other information you configured in Partner Center.
+> 📃 **NOTE:** The **AppSource** simulator has a mock offer name, "Contoso Apps", rather than showing the "Northwind Orders" app.
+This is just a constant defined in the monetization project's `SaasOfferMockData/Offers.cs` file.
+> The real **AppSource** web page will show the application name and other information you configured in Partner Center.

-Next, the App Source simulator displays the plans available for the offer; the simulator has two hard-coded plans, "SeatBasedPlan" (which uses a [per-user pricing model](https://docs.microsoft.com/en-us/azure/marketplace/create-new-saas-offer-plans?WT.mc_id=m365-58890-cxa#define-a-pricing-model)), and a "SiteBasedPlan" (which uses a [flat-rate pricing model](https://docs.microsoft.com/en-us/azure/marketplace/plan-saas-offer?WT.mc_id=m365-58890-cxa#saas-pricing-models)).
-The real App Source would show the plans you had defined in Partner Center.
+The **AppSource** simulator displays the plans available for the offer.
+The simulator has two hard-coded plans, "SeatBasedPlan" (which uses a [per-user pricing model](https://docs.microsoft.com/en-us/azure/marketplace/create-new-saas-offer-plans)), and a "SiteBasedPlan" (which uses a [flat-rate pricing model](https://docs.microsoft.com/en-us/azure/marketplace/plan-saas-offer?WT.mc_id=m365-58890-cxa#saas-pricing-models)).

+The real **AppSource** would show the plans you had defined in Partner Center, the publisher's portal for defining and publishing **AppSource** offers.

-Since Microsoft Teams only supports the per-user pricing model, choose the "SiteBasedPlan" and click the "Purchase" button.
+Microsoft Teams only supports the per-user pricing model

+3. Select the "SiteBasedPlan" and click the **Purchase** button.
 Because this is a simulator, your credit card will not be charged.

 ![Run application](../../assets/08-203-RunApp-3.png)

 The simulated purchase is now complete, so you will be redirected to the app's landing page.

-You will need to supply a page like this as part of your application; it needs to interpret a token sent by App Source and log the user in with Azure Active Directory.
-This token can be sent to the Microsoft Commercial Marketplace API, which will respond with the details about what the customer has purchased.
-You can find [the code for this](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/blob/7673db6c8e6c809ae7aa0ba894460183aed964fc/MonetizationCodeSample/SaaSSampleWebApp/Services/SubscriptionService.cs#L37) in the Monetization repo's SaaSSampleWebApp project under /Services/SubscriptionService.cs.
+You will need to supply a page like this as part of your application; it needs to interpret a token sent by **AppSource** and log the user in with Azure Active Directory.
+This token can be sent to the **SaaS Fulfillment API v2**, which will respond with the details about what the customer has purchased.

+You can find [the code for this](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/blob/7673db6c8e6c809ae7aa0ba894460183aed964fc/MonetizationCodeSample/SaaSSampleWebApp/Services/SubscriptionService.cs#L37) in the Monetization repo's **SaaSSampleWebApp** project under `/Services/SubscriptionService.cs`.

 The landing page gives the app a chance to interact with the user and capture any configuration information it needs.
 Users who purchase the app in the Teams store would be brought to this same page.
 The sample app's landing page allows the user to select a region; the app stores this information in its own database based on the Microsoft 365 tenant ID.

 ![Run application](../../assets/08-204-RunApp-4.png)

 Once the region has been selected, the sample app shows a welcome page with the user's name, which is obtained by [reading the user's profile with the Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&WT.mc_id=m365-58890-cxa).

-Click "License Settings" to view the license assignment screen.
+4. Click **License Settings** to view the license assignment screen.

 ![Run application](../../assets/08-205-RunApp-5.png)

-On this screen you can add individual user licenses using the "Add User" button, or you can set a policy that allows users to claim licenses on a first come, first served basis.
-Turn on the "First come first served" switch to enable this option.
+On this screen you can add individual user licenses using the **Add User** button, or you can set a policy that allows users to claim licenses on a first come, first served basis.
+Turn on the **First come first served** switch to enable this option.

 ![Run application](../../assets/08-206-RunApp-6.png)

 Note that everything on this screen is defined by this application.
-It's intended to be flexible since our partners have a wide range of licensing approaches.
+It's intended to be flexible since publishers have a wide range of licensing approaches.
 Apps can tell who's logging in via Azure AD and use the user ID and tenant ID to authorize access, provide personalization, etc.

 ### Step 3: Run the application in Teams

-Now that you've purchased a subscription, return to Microsoft Teams and refresh your application.
-The license will be checked and the user can interact with the application normally.
+Now that you've purchased a subscription, you can see the Northwind Orders application in Teams.

+1. Return to Microsoft Teams and refresh your application.
+    The license will be approved and the user can interact with the application normally.

 ![Run application](../../assets/08-208-RunApp-8.png)

-Now return to the licensing application.
-If you've closed the tab, you can find it at https://(webAppSiteName).azurewebsites.net where (webAppSiteName) is the name you chose in Exercise 1 Step 3.
+2. Return to the licensing application.
+    If you've closed the tab, you can find it at https://(webAppSiteName).azurewebsites.net where (webAppSiteName) is the name you chose earlier in this lab.

 ![Run application](../../assets/08-209-RunApp-9.png)